-One way to lower the interest rate on a Capital One credit card is to call customer service at 1 (800) 227-4825 and try to negotiate a reduced rate.
-If your financial situation is especially dire, Capital One offers a credit card hardship program.
+One way to lower the interest rate on a Capital One credit card is to call customer service and try to negotiate a reduced rate.
+Alternatively, if your financial situation is especially dire, Capital One offers a credit card hardship program.

 Given that Capital One is not in the business of reducing interest rates out of charity, you’re unlikely to be successful unless you can somehow show Cap 1 that they’ll get more money from you in the long run with a reduction.
 So it’s good you have options.